 While you are at the theatre, please maintain a minimum distance of 1.5 metres between yourself and others.
 This regulation does not apply to families, couples and people who live in the same household.

-Please keep the other hygiene measures in mind as well: coughing and sneezing properly; washing your hands; avoiding clusters and physical contact.
+Please keep the other hygiene measures in mind as well: coughing and sneezing properly; washing your hands.

 We’ve put dispensers with hand sanitizer at the entrance to the theatre.